hanlab-ecol/BatOneHealth/README.md

 # Bat One Health Functions for the Multi Scale Modeling Effort
 Here we present a series of functions and code for facilitating the recreation of our multi-scale modeling work as part of Bat One Health.
 The functions described below enable the estimation of monthly Hendra virus prevalence within a region of eastern Australia from the years 2008 to 2019 at a spatial resolution of 5 km.
 Most of the functions are a series of helper functions used to allow for the attachment of environmental data to coordinates that are used in all of the component models.
 These environmental data can be currently found [here](https://drive.google.com/drive/folders/1cfwvPG9wID0MgaP332Dt2KXR_zsZXcRR?usp=sharing).
 Environmental data should be downloaded and placed in a folder named AustraliaClimateData that is to be placed in the working directory.

+## Descriptions
+The following are descriptions of each of the items included in this repository and how they work together:

+### MultiScaleExample
+This is an example script showing all of the packages, how to source the functions and data mentioned further below, and how to implement the estimatePrevalence function to generate Hendra virus prevalence predictions for our study area.
+This file is commented throughout on what each code chunk is doing and further information on each particular function can be found on their respective pages in this repository.

 ### getAustraliaEnv
 A helper function for the attachAustraliaEnv function that is used to access raster data for a particular environmental variable matching characteristics given (lag time, year, month).